-Let us think what this means.
-Sometimes in the university courses I took, the professor would give us many questions (for example 25 questions) in the exam and then required only some of the questions of our choice to be answered.
+Sometimes in the university courses I took, the professor would give us many questions (for example 25 questions) in the exam and then required only some of the questions to be answered.
 We could, for example, choose 20 questions out of the 25 to answer in the exam.
-Someone might find one question too difficult and he could choose to skip that question but another student finds a different question difficult and he skips that one.
-In effect, we would only have to do 20 out of 25 questions of our choice.
-In this way the professor made the exam easier for us.
+Someone might find one question too difficult and they could choose to skip that question.
+In this way, the professor made the exam easier for us.

 Many people treat the Ten Commandments of the Law in the same way.
-They think that Allah, after giving the Ten Commands, meant, “Attempt any five of your choice from these Ten”.
+They think that Allah, after giving the Ten Commandments, meant, “Attempt any five of your choice from these Ten”.
 But no, this was not how it was given.
-They were to obey and keep ALL the commands, not just some of them of their choice.
+They were to obey and keep ALL the commands, not just some of them.
 Only in keeping all the Law would it ‘become their righteousness’.

 The all-important question before Allah

 So I will pose a question, modified from Deuteronomy 6:25 so it is personal and you can answer for yourself.
 Depending on how you respond to this statement from the Law, the Law acts on you in different ways.
 Choose the answer that you think is true about you.
 Click on the answer that applies to you.